MoteCHaDlab/microbes_pipeline/README.md

 3/5/21: Samara's first github push

-3/8/21: Samara working on Intro to Phyloseq, CONCERN: filtering taxa filters it down to 17 taxa from 1195 taxa test 1 2 3
+test 1 2 3

 Let's break github!!!! :)

+3/8/21: Samara working on Intro to Phyloseq, CONCERN: filtering taxa filters it down to 17 taxa from 1195 taxa, not sure what to include besides filtering out small taxa for filtering/pruning